 The old fashion method, by hand, risks calculation errors and other mistakes.
 Plus, filing a paper return through the mail will greatly delay your refund.

-Members of certain groups, such as the elderly and low income filers, may be able to have a volunteer prepare your return for you for free.
+Members of certain groups, such as the elderly and low income filers, may be able to have a volunteer prepare their return for them for free.

-Paid tax preparers and CPAs can be well worth the money but, they do cost money and may not be necessary for all filers.
+Paid tax preparers and CPAs can be well worth it but, they do cost money and may not be necessary for all filers.

 I Want to e-File: